buschtoens/ha-departureCard/README.md

 ### targets
 Targets for the connection.
 If no specific target is needed, set it to null.

-Example: null

 ### train
 The attribute from the sensor data that represents the train information.

-Example: train

 ### platform
 The attribute from the sensor data where the train departs from.

-Example: platform

 ### show_platform
 Boolean flag to specify whether the platform number should be shown or not.

-Example: true

 ### departure
 The attribute from the sensor data that contains the scheduled departure time of the train.

-Example: scheduledDeparture

 ### delay
 The attribute from the sensor that represents the delay of the departure.

-Example: delayDeparture

-### entity
+### isCancelled
-The entity ID of the sensor that contains the departure data.
+The attribute from the sensor that contains the information if the train is cancelled.

-Example: sensor.koln_hbf_departures